Published on

 result = await session.call_tool("fetch_news", arguments={"q": "news topic or query"})

-Anthropic has developed an Inspector tool designed for testing and debugging servers that implement the Model Context Protocol.
+Anthropic has developed Inspector, a browser-based tool designed for testing and debugging servers that implement the Model Context Protocol.
 It provides a graphical interface to inspect resources, test prompts, execute tools, and monitor server logs and notifications:

 MCP Inspector